a7medkamel/eb2/README.md

   - https://www.modernhousenumbers.com/collections/numbers-and-letters
   - https://www.etsy.com/listing/474921936/4-modern-house-numbers-letters-brushed
 - [x] guest bathroom doesn't close / latch (less during summer, more during other month)
+- [x] missing 2 handles for built in cabinet
+  - we can install a push mechanism [I'll buy some from Ikea]

+### Paint
+- [x] some painted areas are different color (3 diff colors). there is original paint, post water leak paint, and post bead repair paint

 ### Windows
 - [x] 4 windows are misaligned, leading to a visible air gap (lets insects and air come in)